eddyzhangGit/Linear_Circuit_Solver/README.md

 C++ Application to solve linear circuit

-The code can allow user to solve linear circuit by adding node on the graph.
+This application allows user to solve linear circuit by adding node on the graph.